-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 "This Is Us" also took home the statue for outstanding performance by an ensemble in a drama series, a first for the cast.

-"Churchill reminds us we make a living by what we get, but we make a life by what we give," Oldman said.
-"You have given enormously tonight and I am so deeply, deeply honored and proud to receive this magnificent award.
-God bless you all."

-Allison Janney took home her seventh career award with her outstanding performance by a female actor in a supporting role for the film "I, Tonya."

-Sam Rockwell won his first award, clenching the outstanding male actor in a supporting role for "Three Billboards Outside Ebbing, Missouri."
+Sam Rockwell clenched the award for outstanding male actor in a supporting role for "Three Billboards Outside Ebbing, Missouri."

 He thanked the film's star, Frances McDormand, whom he called a "powerhouse" and gave a nod to the momentum of the women's movement in Hollywood.